beeware/briefcase/docs/background/getting-started.rst

 iOS
 ~~~

 * Install XCode from the App store.
+Once you've installed XCode, you must also
-You must also have the Xcode Command Line Tools installed
+  install the Xcode Command Line Tools.
+This can be done from the Preference
+  panel within XCode itself.

 Android
 ~~~~~~~